andrew-pa/rsrssr/README.md

 ## Data Storage

 The application uses SQLite to store data.
 The database includes tables for feeds, items, and update statistics.
 SQLAlchemy is used as the ORM to interact with the database.
-The database location can be overridden via the `RSRSSR_DB_PATH` environment variable (defaults to `instance/rss_feeds.db`).
+The on-disk location can be overridden via the `RSRSSR_DB_PATH` environment variable (defaults to `instance/rss_feeds.db`), and Cloud deployments can mirror the file to Google Cloud Storage by pointing `RSRSSR_DB_GCS_URI` at a `gs://` object.

 ## Running the Server Locally